slammayjammay/hyper-postprocessing/README.md

   // return customPass; // no!
   return { pass: customPass };
 };
 ```

+Do not export the initial `RenderPass` that `postprocessing` requires.
+This is done automatically.

 ## Uniforms
 * `sampler2D inputBuffer` -- the xterm terminal image